 Image copyright: Disney

-I see a lot of Disneyland brides panicking about being under prepared for their planning session, so I thought I’d give some tips for it!
+I see a lot of Disneyland couples panicking about being under prepared for their planning session, so I thought I’d give some tips for it!

 First of all, your planning session is meant to be FUN!
 This is your chance to talk all about your wedding and spill all of your ideas and dreams.
 And if you don’t really have a vision for your wedding, that’s okay, too!
 Your planner will pull up some pictures to help jump start the creativity.

-By the way, you can read a recap of our own planning session (nearly seven years ago!!) right here!
+By the way, you can read a recap of our own planning session (over 10 years ago!!) right here!

 Acronyms you need to know: